brian-carroll/lispy/README.md

 Haskell version is more complicated due to monads.
 (It's a cliche but it's true!)
 But Haskell pattern matching is nice, and refactoring was great.
 Python version feels more loose, e.g. defining Number as a tuple instead of a class, just because isinstance accepts tuples, feels like an awkward special case.
+Python tokenizer uses regex which is disgusting compared to Haskell's parsec.